fehlhabers/teashaped.dev/content/blog/escape-the-tutorial-loop/post.md

 **Ship often and get feedback from your customers**

 The same applies internally.
 Team and individuals alike.
-What you build doesn't have to be perfect.
+What you build doesn't have to be perfect, but you need to ship something in order to get any feedback!

 **The whole point is get feedback from yourself** on what you've built.
 That is - the journey to get there is what matters.
 You created it and you gained experience along the way.
 It could be that you understood some benefits but also some drawbacks with the approach you had?

 ### Hypothesising & Prototyping
 The next time you end up in a discussion in your team and you feel you don't get forward on what design or technology